HelmerDenDekker/HelmerDenDekker.github.io/docs/resources/internet/internet.md

 The internet is short for "interconnected computer networks".
 But now the word is used out-of-context.
 Like, "Look for it on the internet".
 The information is not "on the internet", but can be found using the internet.
 Semantics... whatever.
 The internet is a global system of interconnected computer networks.
 So, describing it is a bit difficult, it changes all the time.
 Networks come and go.
 I will not go into that.

-With this article I want to dive into some of the infrastructures and technology that allows the internet work, relevant to a software developer.
+With this article I want to dive into some of the infrastructures and technology that allows the internet to work, relevant to a software developer.
 I will zoom in gradually, so if you think: I already know this... you can skip to next chapter.

 ### Visiting a website

 As an example I will use a website visit.
 So, where to begin?
 Let's start with your device.
 You are visiting my website, maybe with a smartphone, tablet, laptop or in another way.
 I will refer to this as "your device".
 Your device is connected to the internet, you probably already know this.

 Your device magically shows this article when visiting my website, right?
 However, this article comes from some place on the internet.
 The article, or in fact my website is "hosted" on [GitHub](https://pages.github.com/), which uses a machine we call a server.
 A server is a computer serving the content of my website (cutting lots of corners here).

 You found my website using your device, and you decided to visit.
 Your device requested my website on the GitHub server.
 This is referred to as a "request".
 The server sends the website content to your device.
 This is referred to as the "response".